ephe-meral/ephe-meral.github.io/content/post/2016-01-15-dependency-injection-considered-harmful-stupid.md

 _Note at this point that you can **always** refactor code to contain **either** logic **or** datastructures, so defining something like the example above is not impossible under real conditions.
 The only reason why we didn't do it right from the start is because OOP is all about mixing up data and logic._

-In a nutshell, if you're using DI because you think it is crucial for a project to be maintainable in the long run, you're probably not doing something harmful, but simply something unecessary.
+In a nutshell, if you're using DI because you think it is crucial for a project to be maintainable in the long run, you're probably not doing something harmful, but simply something unnecessary.
 That's not because DI is intrinsically bad, but because the weird principles of OOP force you to use something like that to manage all the dependencies of your objects.
 In carefully designing the datastructures outside of the context of an object, it might, however, be possible to avoid all that.
 So why not using a simpler, more data-oriented approach instead?

 *For the OOP & DI lovers: If you find this post offensive, you probably suffer from a phenomenon known as the '[golden hammer](https://en.wikipedia.org/wiki/Law_of_the_instrument)'.
 Please take some time and think the arguments through.
 A classical program is never more than data-input -> computation -> data-output.*